gokmenhakan/ML_F16C_Community_Tutorial/README.md

 * The F-16C is loaded
 * DCS-BIOS is installed correctly
 * DCS-BIOS Bridge is running
-* The correct Arduino COM port is selected
+* The correct Arduino or ESP32 COM port is selected
 * The Arduino Serial Monitor is not using the same port
 * The required F-16C DCS-BIOS control name exists in your installed fork